arnicas/d3-faq/README.md

 <a name="loading-data"></a>Loading Data, CSVs, JSON, etc.
 =========================================================

+There is great material on loading your data, with nice explanations, in [Learn JS Data](http://learnjsdata.com/read_data.html).

 **CSV Column Headers: No spaces!**

-No spaces in your header column names, and try to keep them short so you can work with them (but still know what they refer to).
+It's safest not to use spaces in your header column names, and try to keep them short so you can work with them (but still know what they refer to).
 So, a column called “Years of Drought” should be named to something like “DroughtYears" or "drought_years".

 **Number format in CSV/data files**